This is article 5 of 17 in the Authentic Self Series, to start from the beginning, click > Table of Contents

 Kirk: When you refer to “in the world and our existence” what essentially are you meaning?

 Alana: In step five we identify what see in our outer world, outside of ourselves that we value.
 For example: healthy water, clean air we can breathe, transportation that moves us about, people cohabitating in peace.
 Things like this.

-Then we go inward to one’s inner self, and we ask what is within our existence that we value.
-First “without” and then “within.”
+Alana: Now we go inward to one’s inner self, and we ask to hear the voice within that can identify that which is within our existence that we hold dearly, that we value.

 Kirk: Step five starts with what we value within the world, and the step six moves into what we value within ourselves.

 Alana: Yes, it is much easier to go within after we go without.

 Kirk: Is that because what we value externally is a mirror of what we value within?

 Kirk: I imagine that in answering these questions we can learn a great deal about who we are–our authentic self.